 Redirect Users to a different page of your website

 Plugins also have a redirect traffic feature that can be used to send visitors to a different page on your website.
 You can do this by going back to the Advanced tool Screen of the Defender.
-Enable 404 Redirection in the Redirect traffic section, enter the slug of the page you want to send visitors to, and click Save Changes to update your settings.
+Enable 404 Redirection in the Redirect traffic section.
+Then enter the slug of the page you want to send visitors to.
+And then click Save Changes to update your settings.

 2) Hide your Login URL without a plugin